ZhijingY/ESE519-lab2/README.md

 }
 ```

+After editing and saving the json file, go to the file menu of VScode and click on "Add Folder to Workspace…", then navigate to "pico-examples" folder and click "Okay".
+The project will load and you’ll (probably) be asked to choose a compiler.
+If so, choose the "GCC 10.3.1"

-One thing worth notice but not being mentioned in the guide is that even with the "settings.json" defining the value of "PICO_SDK_PATH", it's highly
+One thing worth notice but not being mentioned in the guide is that even with the "settings.json" defining the value of "PICO_SDK_PATH", it's highly possible that